dotlang/language/Enhancements.md

 note that create returns a super-struct but outer world thinks it is normal struct. as a result, there must be a function accepting a normal-struct too. or else, it will become to messy and compiler won't be able to check anything before runtime. so normal-struct contains public fields and super-struct contains private+public fields.

-? - how can we solve expression problem while maintaining a module name prefix when calling functions? when we specify module name, we are telling which function we want to be called but we should not decide about this. we should write `prepare_data(data1)` and runtime will chose between 10 `prepare_data` functions from 10 different locations in the source code, which one is appropriate. this is like OOP where we write:
+N - how can we solve expression problem while maintaining a module name prefix when calling functions? when we specify module name, we are telling which function we want to be called but we should not decide about this. we should write `prepare_data(data1)` and runtime will chose between 10 `prepare_data` functions from 10 different locations in the source code, which one is appropriate. this is like OOP where we write: